jonhoo/left-right/README.md

 as they do not need to ever take locks.

-Under the hood, the map is implemented using two regular `HashMap`s, an operational log, reference counting, and some pointer magic.
+Under the hood, the map is implemented using two regular `HashMap`s, an operational log, epoch counting, and some pointer magic.
 There is a single pointer through which all readers go.
-It points to an `Arc<HashMap>`, which the readers take in order to read data.
-When a write happens, the writer updates the other `HashMap` (for which there are no readers), and also stores a copy of the change in a log (hence the need for `Clone` on the keys and values).
-When `WriteHandle::refresh` is called, the writer wraps its `HashMap` in a new `Arc`, and then atomically swaps the reader pointer to point to it.
-The writer then waits for the reference count of the old map to return to one (its own reference), and replays the operational log to bring the stale map up to date.
+It points to a `HashMap`, which the readers access in order to read data.
+Every time a read has accessed the pointer, they increment a local epoch counter, and they update it again when they have finished the read (see #3 for more information).
+When a write occurs, the writer updates the other `HashMap` (for which there are no readers), and also stores a copy of the change in a log (hence the need for `Clone` on the keys and values).
+When `WriteHandle::refresh` is called, the writer, atomically swaps the reader pointer to point to the other map.
+It then waits for the epochs of all current readers to change, and then replays the operational log to bring the stale map up to date.

 The map is multi-value, meaning that every key maps to a *collection* of values.
 This introduces some memory cost by adding a layer of indirection through a `Vec` for each value,